martin-buck/differential-equations-on-fractals/README.md

 # differential-equations-on-fractals
 An implementation of finite elements to approximate solutions to the Helmholtz equation on the Sierpinski Gasket fractal.
-This is based on a method developed in paper "The Finite Element on the Sierpisnki Gasket" by Michael Gibbons, Arjun Raj, and Robert Strichartz.
+This is based on a method developed in the paper "The Finite Element on the Sierpisnki Gasket" by Michael Gibbons, Arjun Raj, and Robert Strichartz.

 You can run it in Google Colab!